staylor7/rare-diseases/README.md

 Next I want to add sound to this chart, so if you click on a disease, you can hear its DNA promoter sequence.
 The background harmony comes from each category of disease; on the chart, these are colors.

-Data courtesy of Dr. Aditi Kantipuly, who is collaborating on this project; and thanks to Quinn Ouyang and Sally (Kexin) Xue for expert programming help.
+Data courtesy of Dr. Aditi Kantipuly, who is collaborating on this project; and thanks to Quinn Ouyang and Sally (Kexin) Xue for expert programming help..